murexBrandaris/weatherFlower/README.md

 3. **Generate weather** by:
    - Clicking on hex cells to set specific weather
    - Using "Random Transition" for procedural generation
-   - Using "Reset" to return to center
+   - Using "Reset" to return to bottom cell
-4. **Toggle mechanical effects** display as needed for your game system
-5. **Switch themes** using the theme toggle in the top right

 ## Deployment